MSCI-245-S20/MySQL-What_is_a_database/.guides/content/Query-operators-49fa.md

 Whenever you may want to select specific data from a database table, the _WHERE_ clause of the _SELECT FROM_ data manipulation statement comes very handy.

-The `people.sql` has been opened for you.
+The `people.sql` has been opened for you. **To view the file, look for an additional tab.
+You can have multiple tabs open at once in Codio.**

 An advantage of writing SQL code in a `*.sql` file is that we can use newlines to make our code more readable.